AN: for everyone who was talking about it on twitter. And who then thought of me.

 Twenty years went by and she had reached that point of acceptance.
 Still sad sometimes.
 Certainly guilty.
 But mostly, well, it was not that she was at peace, but there was a sense of resolution.
 Something.
 It didn't hurt as much as it did.
 Time faded memories, but she would never forget.
 It was possible to learn to deal with pain, but scars never truly disappeared.
 Some days, most days, she didn't even think about it.
 But it was part of her now, testimony to a life she had once lived.
 Her life now served in repentance.

-She wondered, if one day, she would be sitting where Victoria was, grasping on to a life lived once upon a time, but forever haunted by what had happened when she was nineteen.
+She wondered, if one day, she would be sitting where Veronica was, grasping on to a life lived once upon a time, but forever haunted by what had happened when she was nineteen.